Chart Color Schemes

 Whyalla Jenkins is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Dwelling structure in Whyalla Jenkins, as evaluated at the latest Census, comprised 91.9% houses and 8.1% other dwellings.
-In comparison, Non-Metro SA had 88.5% houses and 11.5% other dwellings.
-Home ownership in Whyalla Jenkins was 20.0%, with dwellings either mortgaged (38.7%) or rented (41.3%).
-The median monthly mortgage repayment was $1,580, above Non-Metro SA's average of $1,153.
-Median weekly rent in Whyalla Jenkins was $265, compared to Non-Metro SA's $220.
-Nationally, Whyalla Jenkins' mortgage repayments were lower at $1,580 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.
+The dwelling structure in Whyalla Jenkins, as per the latest Census, consisted of 91.9% houses and 8.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This is compared to Regional SA's 88.5% houses and 11.5% other dwellings.
+Home ownership in Whyalla Jenkins was at 20.0%, with the rest being mortgaged (38.7%) or rented (41.3%).
+The median monthly mortgage repayment was $1,580, higher than Regional SA's average of $1,153.
+The median weekly rent figure was recorded as $265, compared to Regional SA's $220.
+Nationally, Whyalla Jenkins's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing